teddykoker/blog/content/post/trading-with-reinforcement-learning-in-python-part-two-application/index.md

 $$R _t = F _{t-1}r _t - \delta | F _t - F _{t - 1}| $$

-In this case $\delta$ is our commission.
+In this case $\delta$ is our transaction cost rate.
 We can code this as a function in Python like so:

 ```python
 def returns(Ft, x, delta):